realestatepilot/argocd-customtooling/README.md

 * vault

 Vault Agent uses [AppRole Authentication](https://developer.hashicorp.com/vault/docs/auth/approle) and [Auto-Auth](https://developer.hashicorp.com/vault/docs/agent/autoauth/methods/approle).
 Vault Token is handled by Vault Agent so that the token is renewed regularly according to the TTL set.

+If ArgoProj releases new Versions, Github Action triggers a new build for this Docker also.

 ## Usage